Sull'aria ... che soave zeffiretto: In popular culture

 In The Shawshank Redemption (1994), prisoner Andy Dufresne (Tim Robbins) defies Warden Sam Norton (Bob Gunton) by playing an excerpt of this song over the prison's public address system.
 Norton sentences Dufresne to solitary confinement as a result.
 Ellis Boyd "Red" Redding (Morgan Freeman) remarks in his voice-over narration: "I have no idea to this day what those two Italian ladies were singing about. ...
 I'd like to think they were singing about something so beautiful it can't be expressed in words, and it makes your heart ache because of it."
-This is ironic as the opera characters are singing about a duplicitous love letter to expose infidelity, and Dufresne's wife's affair is the event which indirectly leads to his imprisonment.
 The duettino, sung by the sopranos Edith Mathis and Gundula Janowitz, appeared in the film's soundtrack.
 It was nominated as one of 400 songs in consideration for the American Film Institute's list of 100 top movie songs, although it did not win a place on the list.

-The video game Lego City Undercover also features the aria in the third chapter of the game's story, when protagonist Chase McCain plays it over the prison's intercom, in a direct parody of the film.
+The video game Lego City Undercover also features the duet in the third chapter of the game's story, when protagonist Chase McCain plays it over the prison's intercom, in a direct parody of the film.